refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/2-create-dataprovider.md

 ## Methods

+Now we'll add the methods that the data provider needs to implement.
+We will implement the following methods:

 :::note
 `getMany`, `createMany`, `updateMany` and `deleteMany` properties are optional.
 If you don't implement them, Refine will use `getOne`, `create`, `update` and `deleteOne` methods to handle multiple requests.
 If your API supports these methods, you can implement them to improve performance.
 :::